mienaikoe/ziyu/Chapters/1-4-Chapter4.md

 "How important is this discovery?"

-I thought about how Mel might react.
+I thought about how Melna might react.
 She would be furious no matter what I did.
 Her reputation in the senate would be forever tied to me, but if the observers are right, then we would be remembered in a positive light.

 "I'll do it."